Maintain Your Aid

 Here are some important things to keep in mind:

 Maintain Satisfactory Academic Progress for overall financial aid eligibility.
 In addition to specific program requirements, there are certain academic progress standards a student must meet to remain eligible for financial aid (with the exception of some private loans).

 Make sure that you understand and are meeting the renewal requirements necessary to maintain specific aid programs from one aid year to the next.
 State grant and scholarship programs often have requirements which must be met in order to renew the aid - such as a certain number of earned hours and/or a minimum overall grade point average.

-- Complete the Free Application for Federal Student Aid (FAFSA) each academic year you would like to be reviewed for financial aid.
-Students are encouraged to complete the FAFSA by March 1 for the upcoming academic year.
-Not only do students need a FAFSA for federal student aid, but many state grant programs and some scholarships do require a FAFSA on file.
+Complete the Free Application for Federal Student Aid each aid year that you would like to be reviewed for financial aid.
+Students are encouraged to complete the FAFSA by the March 1 priority deadline for each upcoming academic year.
+Not only do students need a FAFSA for federal student aid, but many state grant programs and some scholarships also require a FAFSA on file.
 Reapply for aid each year!

-- The Federal Pell Grant is limited to twelve undergraduate semesters of full-time enrollment or completion of a bachelor's degree, whichever comes first.
+- Federal Pell Grant: Limited to the equivalent of 12 undergraduate, full-time semesters, or completion of a first bachelor's degree - whichever comes first